pomtom44/DesktopPet/README.md

 **Compile**<br>
 If you want to download the source code yourself and compile.
-Download the DesktopPet, BuildPet.bat and setup.bat files from above.
+Download the project from github.
 Check the code if you like, then run the setup, then build bat files to build your EXE

 **Update**<br>